Midland County License Hearing Guide

 Related Guides

-Midland DUI License Suspension & ALR Hearing
+Midland County DUI License Suspension & ALR Hearing

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days of your DUI arrest, your driver's license will be automatically suspended.
-There are very few exceptions to this rule.
-Don't delay!
+If you fail to request an ALR hearing within 15 days, your driver's license will be automatically suspended.
+There are very limited exceptions to this rule, so it is vital to act quickly.

 Automatic License Suspension